Boundedness of Journ\'{e} operators with matrix weights: Biparameter matrix-weighted square functions

 \section{Biparameter matrix-weighted square functions}

 In this section we obtain matrix-weighted bounds for square functions.
-Such bounds (and their counterparts for shifted square functions, see Subsection \ref{s: shifted square functions} below) are crucial for estimating the cancellative terms in Martikainen's representation \eqref{martikainen representation} (see Section \ref{s: cancellative} below).
+These and their counterparts for shifted square functions (see Subsection \ref{s: shifted square functions}) are crucial for estimating the cancellative terms in Martikainen's representation \eqref{martikainen representation} (see Section \ref{s: cancellative}).